Low-code Application Development Can Drive Higher Apache Spark Adoption in the Enterprise

 Features of a low-code development tool

 - An abstraction layer to simplify the use of complex technologies: The underlying infrastructure of the development platform must be well-tuned to help you focus on the business logic.
-For instance, StreamAnalytix Lite provides a layer of abstraction for Spark and a comprehensive set of big data technologies like data sources and data targets (like Kafka, HDFS, Hive, RDBMS, Rabbit MQ, Azure Event-hub, Amazon Kinesis, Amazon S3, and ElasticSearch), a set of data processors, and an array of advanced analytics and Spark
+For instance, StreamAnalytix Lite provides a layer of abstraction for Spark and a comprehensive set of data sources and data targets (like Kafka, HDFS, Hive, RDBMS, Rabbit MQ, Azure Event-hub, Amazon Kinesis, Amazon S3, and ElasticSearch), a set of data processors, and an array of advanced analytics and Spark

 - Visual elements: Low-code development Spark platforms offer a compelling visual interface that dramatically increases the developer’s productivity by providing ready-to-use operators to select, drag-and-drop, connect, and configure.
 StreamAnalytix Lite provides a visual Spark pipeline designer, monitoring and debugging tools, and built-in real-time dashboards to support rapid Spark application development and faster time to deployment.